 – IKT – International Association of Curators of Contemporary Art

-2019: Harald Szeeman IKT and Havana travel Grant for participation at IKT Congress in Miami and Havana
+2019: Harald Szeeman IKT and Havana travel Grant for IKT Congress in Miami and Havana

 2018: OCA (ISGIES) LOCUS at San Francisco art book fair